caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 Delegates can be composed into *invocation lists* using the addition operators.
-If, for example, you have two delegates of the same type named `a` and `b`, the expression `a + b` returns a delegate which is of the same type, but which is a *multicast delegate*; when invoked, `a` and `b` will be called in that order.
-If they have a return type, the return value of `b` will be returned by the multicast delegate.
-This can be very useful in situations where a method takes a delegate parameter as a callback, because it enables the calling code to transparently specify multiple callbacks, without the called code needing to know or care how many callbacks have been passed (as long as the parameter is not `null` of course).
+If, for example, you have two delegate variables of the same type named `a` and `b`, the expression `a + b` returns a delegate which is of the same type, but which is a *multicast delegate*; when invoked, `a` and `b` will each be called, in that order.
+If they have a return type, the return value of the multicase delegate will be the return value of the final delegate in the invocation list&mdash;`b` in our example.
+This can be very useful in situations where a method takes a delegate parameter as a callback, because it enables the calling code to transparently specify multiple callbacks, without the called code needing to know or care how many callbacks have been passed (as long as the parameter is not `null`).
 The `+=` operator can also be used to append a delegate to another, as you might expect: `a += b` will append `b` to `a`'s invocation list.

 You can also, incidentally, remove a delegate from a multicast delegate invocation list.
-Given that delegates are added to invocation lists using the addition operators, you will hopefully not be surprised to find that they are removed using the subtraction operators.
-If a delegate named `multicast` is composed of delegates `a` and `b`, then `multicast -= a` will remove `a` from the `multicast` invocation list.
+Given that delegates are added to invocation lists using the addition operators, you will hopefully not be too surprised to find that they are removed using the subtraction operators.
+If a delegate named `multicast` is composed of delegates `a` and `b`, then `multicast -= a` will remove `a` from the `multicast` invocation list, making it equivalent to calling `b` alone.

 In C# 1.0 it was often necessary for developers to define their own delegate types to match whatever particular type signatures they needed.
-With the introduction of generic types in C# 2.0, the framework also supplied generic delegate types which can be used to avoid the need to define your own.
+With the introduction of generic types in C# 2.0, the framework also supplied generic delegate types which can avoid the need to define your own.
 The number of these types has increased over time; but from .NET Framework 4.0 and .NET Standard 1.0 onwards they have supported methods with up to sixteen parameters, which should cover the vast majority of cases.

-These types are `Action<...>` for methods returning void and `Func<...>` for methods with other return types.
-The framework defines `Action<T>`, `Action<T1, T2>`, and `Func<TResult>`, `Func<T1, TResult>`, `Func<T1, T2, TResult>` and so on up to sixteen different type parameters (or seventeen including the return type of `Func<T1, ..., T16, TResult>`).
+These types are `Action<...>` for void methods and `Func<...>` for methods with non-void return types.
+The framework defines `Action<T>`, `Action<T1, T2>`, and `Func<TResult>`, `Func<T1, TResult>`, `Func<T1, T2, TResult>` and so on up to sixteen different type parameters (seventeen including the return type of `Func<T1, ..., T16, TResult>`).
 Our example `ArithmeticOperation` delegate type is not needed: it would be covered by `Func<int, int, int>`.
 The only benefit to still defining your own delegate type is clarity when reading the code, as your delegate type name can encapsulate the purpose of the type much better than something arbitrary like `Action<string, string>` or similar.

 C# 2.0 also introduced anonymous methods with the use of the `delegate` operator, but this is now little-used and is not recommeded in new code.
 The example here is provided so that you know what one looks like, should you encounter one.